Royal Academy of Art’s Type Blog

 Terms like ‘macro typography’ and ‘micro typography’ have become popular these days, but in essence they are simply synonyms for typesetting and typography respectively.
 All contemporary graphic designers are ‘macro typographers’.
 However, how many of them will be able to answer questions such as what exactly forms the basis for pattern formation in letters, or the related question of what is the origin of typographical conventions?
 Digital typography is becoming increasingly sophisticated: for example, OpenType Layout features can automatically adjust many detailed things, such as ligature substitutions, contextual alternates, figure sets, and invoking small caps.
 Assessing digital outcomes, however, requires an in-depth understanding of what typography entails.

 This module aims to explore and study the æsthetic, conceptual, and ergonomic aspects of typography.
 This is done with the technical consequences of related decisions in mind, for example the use of grep and/or scripting.
-Moreover, not only optical and technical aspects are examined, but also the (historical) origin of the typeface used, the type designer in question, and the style period in which the typeface was originally created, if applicable.
+Moreover, not only optical and technical aspects are examined, but also the (historical) origin of the typeface used, the type designer cum punchcutter in question, and the style period in which a revival was originally created, if applicable.

 Objective and goals

 You will have to choose between designing a book, a magazine, or a (series of) posters.
 The project should allow you to explore as many typographical challenges as possible.
-A brief report of your research should be prepared.
+Moreover, all students who follow the micro-typography module together, make a booklet in which they collect their studies and conclusions.
+The idea is that this publication can then be used by other students to increase their insight into typography.

 The module is intended to gain a better understanding of: